These Are The Best Full-Suspension Mountain Bikes Under $3,000 You Can Buy Online

 This Trail-focused bike tears through singletrack and over rocky trails with reckless abandon, making short work of small and large obstacles alike.
 It’s certainly better suited to fast trail riding than mountainous descents but although it wobbles a bit, it can take on the downhills with a degree of success.

-Habit 4 Women’s Specific trail is also equipped with a reversible chip that allows riders to tweak the geometry by raising the bottom bracket (Which steepens the head tube angle by a half degree).
+Habit 4 Women’s Specific trail bike is also equipped with a reversible chip that allows riders to tweak the geometry by raising the bottom bracket (Which steepens the head tube angle by a half degree).

 Where it thrives?
 Light trails, going up and down the hills